Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 Julian chuckled.
 "It’s okay!
 If I’d thought there was any serious danger I’d have stopped you.
 Trust me."

 "I do!"
 Xiù squeezed some water out of her hair, then laughed nervously.
-"But… Wow.
+"But...
+Wow.
 We really do live on a deathworld, don’t we?"

 "Oh yeah."
 Julian nodded.
 "Kinda smacks you full in the head sometimes, doesn’t it?"

 She nodded.
-"Still… it’s beautiful."
+"Still... it’s beautiful."

 "I’ve always wanted to come here."
 Julian agreed.
 "Almost gave up on getting the chance, really."